pytest-dev/pytest/doc/en/reference/customize.rst

 setup.cfg
 ~~~~~~~~~

-``setup.cfg`` files are general purpose configuration files, used originally by `distutils <https://docs.python.org/3/distutils/configfile.html>`__, and can also be used to hold pytest configuration
+``setup.cfg`` files are general purpose configuration files, used originally by :doc:`distutils <distutils/configfile>`, and can also be used to hold pytest configuration
 if they have a ``[tool:pytest]`` section.

 .. code-block:: ini